sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

    :align: center
    :width: 60%

-Using tokens for accessing REST API
+Using Tokens for Accessing REST API
 ===================================

 Using above token we can access the REST API.